 Who’s got rhythm, and why?
 In my research, I investigate the evolutionary and biological bases of time perception and rhythm cognition, and their role in the origins of music and speech.
 I do behavioural (non-invasive) experiments in non-human animals, which is a way to understand the evolutionary history of human cognitive capacities.
-I complement experiments with quantitative models and agent-based simulations.
+I complement animal research with human experiments, quantitative models, and agent-based simulations.

 Since January 2017, I am a visiting postdoctoral fellow in language evolution at the Max Planck Institute for Psycholinguistics in Nijmegen, The Netherlands.
-I am performing human experiments on the evolution of rhythm in music and speech.
+I am performing human experiments on rhythm in music and speech across cultures.

 In June 2014, I completed my PhD in Biology at the Dept. of Cognitive Biology, University of Vienna, Austria, supervised by Prof. W. Tecumseh Fitch and Prof. Simon Kirby (Centre for Language Evolution, University of Edinburgh).